azero-as/hotg/README.md

 One Paragraph of project description goes here

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions describe how you can install and run the project on your local machine for further development and testing.

 ### Prerequisites
 Before you can run the project you have to make sure you have installed all the prerequisites.